xqyww123/Isa-Mini/doc/Language and Protocol.md

 A bundle $(ctxt,gs)$ collects several subgoals $gs$ and specifies their common context $ctxt$.
 Since the subgoals $gs$ can also be bundles, a bundle forms a tree where a leaf is a proposition, a node and its subtree form a bundle, and the children of the node is given by the subgoals of the bundle.
 The state of our state machine, called *proof state*, is a tree as described above.

 A tree is *valid* iff each variable and hypothesis in the tree has a unique name within its own category.
+A tree is *normal* iff the following invariants hold
+1. the tree is valid
-A tree is *normal* iff (1) it is valid, (2) no node has no child, (3) no node has one child.
-The conditions (1), (2) are invariants maintained by our commands.
-The condition (3) is maintained by applying the following reduction exhaustively for every subtree and instantly after every command application.
+2. no node has no child
+3. no node has one child.
+The invariants (1), (2) are maintained by our commands.
+The invariant (3) is maintained by applying the following reduction exhaustively for every subtree and instantly after every command application.

 $$(ctxt,[(ctxt',goal)]) \leadsto (ctxt + ctxt', goal)$$